rjanke/thepitofknowledge/pages/vitepress-reference.md

+---
+description: A reference for all things related to VitePress page authoring.
+---

 # VitePress Reference

-This is more of a personal reference.
+{{ $frontmatter.description }}